Did you choose retirement? Or was it chosen for you?

-I like that we can continue to go to the places we used to go to, and see our friends without travelling long distances.
-I do wish that our family were closer — but this is not a problem we can solve easily, with a daughter in England and another daughter in Seattle.
+I like that we can continue to go to the places we used to go to and see our friends without traveling long distances.
+I do wish that our family were closer — but this is not a problem we can solve quickly, with a daughter in England and another daughter in Seattle.

 What do you wish you knew about retirement before you retired?

 Many of our friends were associated with work.
 It is possible to keep up with them after retirement — but it takes more effort.

 What’s your best piece of advice for people thinking about retirement?

 Ensure you have one non-work activity (volunteer work is good) to keep up after retirement.
 Stopping work is a huge change in your lifestyle, and can lead to seemingly empty days until you settle into retirement.
 I think this is why some retirees get depressed.
 I found that continuing my volunteer work with ACS, at a local and a national level, gave me some continuing activities.

 Lynn was born and brought up in Birmingham, England and attended the University of Exeter in Devon for a BSc Hons in Chemistry, and then moved back to the Birmingham area.
 She found a position working on analytical methods at Albright and Wilson, a now defunct company in the area.

 Lynn traveled with her husband to Bloomington, Indiana for his postdoc, and found a job doing research in atmospheric chemistry, using flash photolysis, for a faculty member in the chemistry department.

 On the return to the UK, Lynn and her husband were both offered temporary jobs at Exeter University, where she supervised and taught all the Physical Chemistry labs.